CrowRed/11oclocknumber/wiki/glossary-of-terms.md

 ## P
 **Painting:** Detailed description of a location or character as a narrator.
 Usually involves gesturing with the hands or body.
 **Phrase format:** Uses 'AB' format (A A B A chorus example: I like fruit, I like fruit, it's so yummy, I like fruit).
+**Ping-Pong:** The game that is played by secondary characters to forward the question of the play.
+Will they get what they want, will they not, will they, will they not... etc.

 ## Q
 **Question of the Play:** What the main character is fighting for.
 The answer at the end is either yes or no. ex.
 Will Romeo and Juliet finally be together?
 Answer: No.